Serious Incident Reporting Under Article 73

 Run tabletop exercises simulating serious incidents.
 Walk through the full process — from detection to report submission, and identify bottlenecks, unclear responsibilities, or gaps in information flow.

 Exercises are particularly valuable for testing cross-functional coordination.
 Incident reporting involves engineering (causal analysis), legal (regulatory assessment), compliance (report preparation), and leadership (decision authority).
 These teams don’t always communicate smoothly under pressure unless they’ve practised.
+If you’re still building the compliance function from scratch, tabletops are also how you find out whether every one of those roles is actually owned by someone.

 Coordination with other reporting obligations